 And as the Old Testament says, “A wayfaring man, though he be a fool, need not err.”
 Yes, general revelation is the foundation of all condemnation.
 General revelation is the foundation of all condemnation.
 Men have the opportunity because God is evident everywhere.

 That’s only the first of four points, but my time is gone, and the best is yet to come.
 Let’s pray together.

-Listen, if God judges He judges justly with equity because man is without excuse.
-Much more so are you without excuse who know the Gospel and the name of God’s Son, the Lord Jesus Christ.
+While your heads are bowed just a footnote.
+Listen, if God judges, He judges justly with equity because man is without excuse.
+Much more so are you without excuse who know the gospel and the name of God’s Son, the Lord Jesus Christ.
 “How shall you escape, if you neglect so great a salvation.”
 For the wrath of God is revealed against all who hold the truth and suppress it in unrighteousness.
 The Bible says that the way to God is through Christ, and He offers you that opportunity.

 If you’re with us tonight and you do not know Christ, open your heart, confess Him as Lord, believe the gospel, the good news that He came into the world and lived and died and rose again for your sin, and enter into God’s life, and step out of the wrath of God.

 Father, I pray right now for any who are in our midst who do not know Christ.
 May this be the night of their redemption and salvation.
 For those of us who are Christians, thank You for confirming again in our hearts the truth of Your power and divine nature so evident to us in the created world.

 Oh God, may we with boldness stand for You in a world of skeptics who know but suppress for the love of their sin the truth.
 Father, break through the hearts of some tonight.
 We pray in Christ’s name.
 Amen.